conjurer-rich/fast-flow-flywheel/pages/index.md

 ---
 permalink: /
 layout: splash
-title: "Make Strategy Deliverable"
+title: "From Friction to Flow, One Step at a Time"
-description: Connect strategic intent with adaptive execution using the Fast Flow Flywheel—a two-loop system that bridges strategy and structure for faster flow of value.
+description: Connect strategic intent with adaptive execution using the Fast Flow Flywheel, a two-loop system that bridges strategy and structure for faster flow of value.
 excerpt: >
-  Bridge **strategic intent** with **adaptive execution**

-  —without the chaos of big-bang reorgs.

-  Your system for accelerating flow, *one decision at a time*.
+  The Fast Flow Flywheel gives you a simple, repeatable way to adapt how your teams work
+  , without waiting for the next reorg.

 header:
   overlay_color: "#1D2731"